 Manila Bay is busy, but what it doesn’t have in tranquility is more than made up for with sheer beauty.
 It is one of the best places to catch the dusk blue hour Sunset.
 If you don’t think much about views, you can visit the Mall of Asia—one of the largest in the Philippines in Pasay City on Manila Bay.
 Behind the mall is a whole host of restaurants at the Esplanade where you can catch a beautiful view of the Bay.

-Yes, The National Museum of the Philippines has some free days where you can come in and see most of their collections.
+Yes, The National Museum of the Philippines has some free days where you can come in and see most of their collections so it is one of the free Things to Do in Manila.
 It curates some of the most significant artifacts, arts, and items of Philippines history; hence a visit here is unmissable if the opportunity comes.